-The farther I went north last summer, the more I found a world full of lichen.
+The farther I went north in the summer of 2015, the more I found a world full of lichen.
 It’s everywhere in Alaska, and a dominant species in the arctic tundra.
 But it’s everywhere else, too, covering 8% of the world’s surface.
 Lichen holds the desert in place, fills the forests, hangs off branches in cool, damp coastal woods as well as in warm swamps.
 It’s on the trees in your backyard, slowly covering your grandparents’ tombstones, growing on fence posts, spreading under your feet as you climb mountains.

 Lichen is indeed a village: it’s composed of varying forms of fungi, algae, and cyanobacteria living in symbiosis.
 Strands of fungi weave together to provide housing, which protects the algae and bacteria from environmental challenges like desiccation and UV radiation.
 The algae and bacteria provide food via sugars formed through photosynthesis.
 The resulting body, or thallus, lives on its substrate — wood, soil, rock, occasionally air — along with other members of the community, usually moss, often other forms of fungi and algae, and the trees, ferns, flowers, rocks, and animals of whatever environment it’s growing in.